-Independent living communities can include townhomes, apartments, condos or almost any other type of housing.
+Independent living communities include townhomes, apartments, condos or almost any other type of housing.
 They are simply there for like-minded adults of similar ages who want to live among each other.
-These communities provide an array of services, activities, and amenities, but as residents, you are completely independent and able to take care of yourself.
+These communities provide an array of services, activities, and amenities, but residents are completely independent and able to take care of themselves.

 While your home in an independent living facility will be totally private and functional, most of these places will also offer shared or common areas.
 If you need medical or daily living assistance while living in one of these communities, it would be up to you to hire help.
 In many ways, assisted living facilities are similar to independent living communities.
 The biggest difference is that, with assisted living, residents are no longer able to live on a completely independent basis.
 They require assistance with daily personal and/or medical needs.
 The facility includes this assistance in their monthly fees.

 If you can still live on your own and just want to make life more simple, independent living is most likely the best choice for you!

 The assortment of services and amenities available will differ from each community.
 While cost plays a role, other factors like location and size also change the services and amenities the community may provide.
 Some independent living facilities also focus on specific types of senior residents.
 Below are a few common services and amenities in independent living communities:

 Almost all independent living facilities include your normal bills.
 You won’t need to worry about paying the electric, gas, or water bill anymore!

 This is a service people of any age can appreciate.
 Many of these communities include housekeeping so that you don’t have to spend all of your time cleaning.